Estimated reading time: 10 minutes

 - Rescheduling to Schedule 3 (full legalization requires descheduling);

-- Possession by adults still a Prohibition crime, but at higher weight threshold;
+- Possession by adults still a Prohibition crime, but at higher weight thresholds;

 - Legalizing home grow of up to four mature plants.

-Minnesota State Statutes still provide for criminal penalties when sought by the government, for marijuana.
+Minnesota State Statutes still provide for criminal penalties for marijuana.

 And most of these drug prosecutions are under Minnesota Statutes Chapter 152, titled “Drugs, Controlled Substances.”
-But the 2023 legislature both made reforms to Chapter 152, and added new Chapter 342, “Regulation of Adult-Use Cannabis.”
+But the 2023 legislature both partly reformed Chapter 152, and added new Chapter 342, “Regulation of Adult-Use Cannabis.”

 For most of the Prohibition era in Minnesota, if you possessed growing marijuana, the government could prosecute you for possessing it.
 Only with evidence of an actual sale; could the government prosecute for criminal sale of the “malum prohibitum.”
-(Sale of a “controlled substance” in Minnesota carries a more severe sentence, than “criminal possession.”)
-Then later, Minnesota Statutes allowed the government to prosecute a person growing for “sale” even where no actual sale, under a convoluted series of statutory definitions.
+(Sale of a “controlled substance” carries a more severe sentence, than criminal possession.)
+Then later, Minnesota Statutes allowed the government to prosecute a person growing for “sale” even where there was no actual sale, under a convoluted series of statutory definitions.

 But effective August 1, 2023, Minnesota Statutes Chapter 152 has a new category of cannabis crimes: “Cannabis Cultivation Crimes.”
-(It still has the “Criminal Sale” and “Criminal Possession” categories.)
+(It still has the “Criminal Sale” of Marijuana and “Criminal Possession” categories.)

 The 2023 Minnesota statutes amendment eliminated number of “plants” from Minnesota Statutes § 152.021, subd.
 2 , First Degree Controlled Substance Crime – Possession, and Minnesota Statutes § 152.022, subd.
 2 , Second Degree Controlled Substance Crime – Possession.
 (Previously, the Third Degree through Fifth Degree criminal statutes made no mention of “plants.”)